How vehicle electrification is transforming the automotive industry

 Driven by policy shifts in countries targeting bans on gasoline and diesel vehicles and continued growing consumer demand for more sustainable vehicles, every automaker is working to electrify its vehicle portfolio.

-Four disruptive automotive trends driving vehicle electrification
+4 disruptive automotive trends driving vehicle electrification

-#1.
-Disruptive innovations force automakers to embrace the latest technologies
+1. Disruptive innovations force automakers to embrace the latest technologies

 Bringing these to market today requires a complicated process with handoffs between design, engineering, validation, and manufacturing teams working sequentially.
 This approach has succeeded in delivering safe, attractive products to consumers and can drive profits.

 2. Technology startups increase the pace of EV development

-Today’s electric vehicle manufacturers are struggling to scale up production more than they might expect as they need to be more aware of the challenges of scaling up production.
+However, electric vehicle manufacturers are struggling to scale up production more than they might expect as they need to be more aware of the challenges of scaling up production.
 Otherwise, they risk high costs due to delayed product introductions or the downright failure of innovative product designs.

-#3.
-Vehicle connectivity has evolved from luxury to necessity
+3. Vehicle connectivity has evolved from luxury to necessity

 Compared with ICE vehicles, EVs require a significant increase in electronics content, a more complex electrical architecture, multiple voltage systems, and additional software.
 Even engineers working on designing a single EV power electronics component need to consider more implications than ever before.